Kochi Broadcasting

 Kochi Broadcasting (高知放送, Kōchi Hōsō), also known as RKC (Radio Kochi Company), is a Japanese radio and television broadcaster.
-It was founded in 1953 and headquartered in Kōchi, Japan.
-Kōchi Broadcasting is affiliated with the NNN and NNS (TV), JRN, NRN (Radio).
-It is a part of Kochi Shimbun group.
+It was founded in 1953 and is headquartered in Kōchi, Japan.
+Kōchi Broadcasting is affiliated with NNN and NNS (TV), JRN, NRN (radio).
+It is a part of the Kochi Shimbun group.

-Kochi Broadcasting started radio broadcasting in 1953, and started television broadcasting in 1959.
+Kochi Broadcasting began radio broadcasting in 1953, and launched television broadcasting in 1959.